DTG2005/Contradiction-Let-Me-Check/README.md

 Contract Contradiction Checker (CCC) Gradio app can be accessed in the following ways:

 1. Open the app available in the GitHub repository.
 Use the commands:- `pip install gradio sentence_transformers transformers torch stanza PyMuPDF selenium python-docx odfpy pypandoc sentencepiece ` to install dependencies, followed by `python main2.py`.
-Also, use `git checkout single-pretrained-model` to switch to the recommended branch that has the same functionality with better performance.
+Also, use `git checkout main` to switch to the proof-of-work branch that has the same functionality but uses our 5 finetuned model to do the same work.

 2. Now, choose the language in which you will address your concern or problem.